 Horrible Bosses

-is a black directed by and starring , Jason Bateman, Charlie Day, Colin Farrell, Jamie Foxx, Jason Sudeikis, and , and funded by Filmförderungsanstalt (FFA), FFF Bayern, and Centre National de la Cinématographie (CNC).
-The movie's premise follows a trio of long-suffering friends who team up to murder their respective with disastrous results.
+is a film directed by and starring , Jason Bateman, Charlie Day, Colin Farrell, Jamie Foxx, Jason Sudeikis, and , and funded by Filmförderungsanstalt (FFA), FFF Bayern, and Centre National de la Cinématographie (CNC).
+The movie’s premise follows a trio of long-suffering friends who team up to murder their respective with disastrous results.

 Some of Horrible Bosses filming occurred in Los Angeles.
 Pictures from the set surfaced online in July, 2010.